Oneflow-Inc/oneflow-documentation/en/docs/quick_start/lenet_mnist.md

  **lr_scheduler** set the learning rate schedule, `[0.1]` means learning rate is 0.1；

- **flow.optimizer.SGD** means SGD is specified as the optimizer and `momentum=0`.
-The `loss` is the return value meanwhile the goal of minimization to the optimizer.
+ **flow.optimizer.SGD** means SGD is specified as the optimizer.
+The `loss` is the return value, meanwhile the goal of minimization to the optimizer.

 ## Call the job function and get results